Everything You Need To Know About The Mars InSight Mission

 It’s been a few weeks since InSight, a robust lander, traveled 33.9 billion miles to Mars becoming 8th visitor from Earth ever.
 But what hhas it been up to, and why did we just spend another 6 months of travel and $830 billion to go back to Mars?
 The InSight project is actually vastly significant for humanity, so here we go.

-InSight is a Robot Geologist
+InSight Is A Robot Geologist

 Historically, scientists have only been able to study Mars’ surface using rovers such as Curiosity and Opportunity, but is seeking to uncover secrets hidden within its crust, mantle, and core using Seismic Investigations, Geodesy, and Heat Transport.